sagemath/trac_to_gh/Issue 7016.md

 Keywords: padic, mod, %

-The operation x % n for p-adic numbers x and integers n currently depends on the creation method of the p-adic number (not just it's equality).
-It also does not seem to return meaningful results!
+The operation x % n for p-adic numbers is confusing.
+Added a note about it in the documentation of the 'residue' function.

 Issue created by migration from https://trac.sagemath.org/ticket/7016